 Although not technically night vision, thermal imaging technology uses heat to create a viewable image.
 The image shows the heat signature of animals and objects in the viewing area.

 Like digital night vision, thermal imaging can be used during the day.
-Thermal imaging makes it quick and easy to spot living targets, although the images often lack significant detail.
+Thermal imaging allows you to spot living targets quickly and easily, although the images often lack significant detail.

 Best Night Vision Binoculars on the Market Review